 The bodyguard’s training kicked in hand he stepped in front of Vic while drawing a Browning Ultra-Power heavy pistol.
 Seul-ki drew her lesser sword…and attacked the tail assembly of the landing VTOL.
 The Venture’s armor deflected the sword blade, but the pilot finally noticed Seul-ki.
 The pilot yawed the VTOL around it’s z-axis to get a clear look at this looney attacking his aircraft with a sword.

 In response, Seul-ki threw her sword into the air intake of the front left thruster engine.
-The high-grade steel sword was chopped up, but not before thrashing the turbine blades in the engine and scattering shrapnel through the engine casing, damaging the engine significantly.
+The high-grade steel sword was chopped up, but not before thrashing the ceramic turbine blades in the engine and scattering shrapnel through the engine casing, damaging the engine significantly.
 Thick black smoke and flames started venting out the front left thruster, which rapidly lost power, destabilizing the still hovering aircraft.
 The pilot kept the VTOL from crashing and/or exploding, but the craft drifted into and through the facing glass wall of the waiting area before setting down partially in the waiting area.

 Vic’s bodyguard was attempting to hustle Vic back down into the building while calling for security backup.
 Seul-ki ran into the waiting area to attack, but her cat totem demanded she play with her prey first.
 Rather than slicing the bodyguard with her sword, Seul-ki kicked him in the face.
 The bodyguard responded by shooting Seul-ki at point-blank range, seriously injuring her.
 Her totem now demanding blood, Seul-ki drew her ancestral sword and cut the bodyguard deep.
 The bodyguard’s next shot missed entirely, so he resumed hustling Vic away from Seul-ki.
 Seul-ki reclosed the gap and they attacked each other simultaneously, each dealing a wound that would shortly be mortal.
 The bodyguard decided Vic was not worth the death benefits the company would pay out and dropped his pistol, raising his hands to surrender.